Short-term synaptic depression: Depression

 Antidepressants have short-term and long-term effects in depressed patients.
 The short-term effects are explained by a hypothesis that states that depression is acutely brought on by an immediate decrease in catecholamines in the brain.
 Antidepressants act immediately to inhibit this decrease and restore normal levels of these neurotransmitters in the brain.
 Under stressed conditions, vesicle exocytosis is potentiated and a release of catecholamines causes depression of presynaptic cells because of depleted neurotransmitters.
 Therapeutic doses of fluoxetine have been shown to decrease these neuronal fatigue states by inhibiting vesicle release and thereby preventing short-term synaptic depression in hippocampal neurons.
-These findings show that fluoxetine as well as other antidepressants that act through the same mechanisms as fluoxetine enhance neurorecovery and neurotransmission to reduce the risk of depression.
+Also, administration of therapeutic levels of fluoxetine increases the expression of synaptic proteins that are involved in both exo- and endocytosis.
+This medication allows the neurons to dynamically respond to variations in synaptic stimulations and maintain the appropriate levels of neurotransmitters to combat the symptoms of depression.
+These findings show that fluoxetine as well as other antidepressants that act through the same mechanisms enhance neurorecovery and neurotransmission to reduce the risk of depression.